Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 |deploy.sh|Handles the artifact deployment job|
 |deploy-site.sh|Handles the site deployment job|

-### Maven configuration file script
+### Maven settings file script

-The script will mostly take the access-related environmental values and put them into a configuration files.
+The script will mostly take the access-related environmental values and create a Maven settings file from them.
+Not that this requires the [repository IDs](./repos.html#Repository_IDs) set on the POM, so if these change the file won't work.

-Additionally, it sets the development profile, if the current branch is the 'develop' one.
+Additionally, it sets the development profile as active if the current branch is the 'develop' one.

 ### Artifact deployment script